DefectDojo/Documentation/docs/features.rst

  3. To obtain the 'open status key' and 'closed status key' visit https://<**YOUR JIRA URL**>/rest/api/latest/issue/<**ANY VALID ISSUE KEY**>/transitions?expand=transitions.fields
  4. The 'id' for 'Todo' should be filled in as the 'open status key'
  5. The 'id' for 'Done' should be filled in as the 'closed status key'

+ To obtain 'epic name id:
+ If you have admin access to JIRA:

- 6. To obtain 'epic name id' visit: https://<**YOUR JIRA URL**>/secure/admin/ViewCustomFields.jspa
+ 1. visit: https://<**YOUR JIRA URL**>/secure/admin/ViewCustomFields.jspa
- 7. Click on the cog next to 'Epic Name' and select view.
+ 2. Click on the cog next to 'Epic Name' and select view.
- 8. The numeric value for 'epic name id' will be displayed in the URL
+ 3. The numeric value for 'epic name id' will be displayed in the URL
- 9. **Note**: dojojira uses the same celery functionality as reports.
+ 4. **Note**: dojojira uses the same celery functionality as reports.
 Make sure the celery runner is setup correclty as described: http://defectdojo.readthedocs.io/en/latest/features.html#reports

+ Or

+ 1. login to JIRA
+ 2. visit https://yourjiraurl/rest/api/2/field and use control+F or grep to search for 'Epic Name' it should look something like this:

+ {"id":"customfield_122","key":"customfield_122","name":"Epic Name","custom":true,"orderable":true,"navigable":true,"searchable":true,"clauseNames":["cf[122]","Epic Name"],"schema":{"type":"string","custom":"com.pyxis.greenhopper.jira:gh-epic-label","customId":122}},

+ **In the above example 122 is the number needed**

 Issue Consolidation
 -------